jsoxford/jsoxford/_posts/2014-06-21-summer-of-hacks.md

 ---
 # NodeBots <small>9th August 2014</small>

-NodeBots are robots that are controlled by node.js.
+<p class="lead">NodeBots are robots that are controlled by node.js.
 You don't get much cooler than that.
-Armed with soldering irons and parts we'll be teaming up in groups of 3 and creating some awe-inspiring Arduino-powered robots.
+Armed with soldering irons and parts we'll be teaming up in groups of 3 and creating some awe-inspiring Arduino-powered robots.</p>

 If you have no idea what an LED is or a resistor for that matter, have no fear - NodeBot experts will be readily available to help you hardware hack, solder, and 3D print your way to a full fledged NodeBot.